 Kevin Shinick '91 (Creative Artists) is best known for creating MAD, Cartoon Network's #1 rated animated series based on the iconic humor magazine.
 Kevin's role as creator/producer/writer and main voice talent earned him a 2012 Emmy and Annie nomination for Outstanding Short Format Animated Program.
 Kevin is equally known for his work on Robot Chicken, Adult Swim's stop-motion sketch series for which he won a 2010 Emmy Award.
 His credits also include Marvel Comics: Superior Carnage, Avenging Spider-Man and AXIS: Hobgoblin (the latter nominated for Best Mini-Series of 2014).

 On ABC, Susan Sullivan '64 played the spotlight-seeking Martha Rodgers in Castle.
-She has a recurring role in the Netflix series The Kominsky Method, opposite Michael Douglas and Alan Arkin.
+She had a recurring role in the Netflix series The Kominsky Method, opposite Michael Douglas and Alan Arkin.
 Fans also remember her from Another World, My Best Friend’s Wedding, Dharma & Greg, The Incredible Hulk and Falcon Crest.

 James Barbour '88 (Talent Works) played the title role in Phantom of the Opera on Broadway from 2015-2017.
 He was nominated for the Drama Desk, Drama League, and Outer Critics Awards for Best Actor in a Musical for his portrayal of Sydney Carton in the Broadway musical version of A Tale of Two Cities.
 He has starred on Broadway in such Tony Award-winning shows as Stephen Sondheim’s Assassins, Disney’s Beauty and the Beast as the Beast, Carousel as Billy Bigelow, Urinetown as Officer Lockstock, and as Edward Rochester in Jane Eyre (Drama League Award nomination).
 He also appeared in the Broadway productions of Cyrano and Cats, and the national tour of The Secret Garden.

 Margaret Colin (Innovative Artists) starred as Mrs. Mullin in the 2018 revival of Carousel at Broadway’s Imperial Theater.
 She recently had a recurring role in the HBO comedy VEEP and in the NBC drama Shades of Blue.
-She starred in the TV series Gossip Girl (2007-2013), appeared on stage in in the American premiere of Tony-winner Dennis Kelly's Taking Care of Baby for Manhattan Theatre Club's 2013-14 off-Broadway season.
+She starred in the TV series Gossip Girl, appeared on stage in in the American premiere of Tony-winner Dennis Kelly's Taking Care of Baby for Manhattan Theatre Club's 2013-14 off-Broadway season.
 She also starred in The Columnist for MTC opposite John Lithgow.
-Audiences also remember her for roles in Three Men and a Baby and Independence Day.
+Audiences also remember her for film roles in Three Men and a Baby and Independence Day.

 Peter Friedman is appearing in the HBO drama Succession.
 He starred as Polonius in the 2017 The Public Theater production of Hamlet.
 He received a 2014 Lucille Lortel Award nomination for Outstanding Lead Actor in a Play and a 2014 Drama League Award Nomination for Distinguished Performance for his work in The Open House.
 For his work in the 2012-2013 off-Broadway play The Great God Pan, he received a Drama Desk Award nomination.
-He starred in the Hulu series The Path and was in the Showtime drama The Affair.
+He starred in the Hulu series The Path and in the Showtime drama The Affair.
 In the early 1990s he starred in the TV drama Brooklyn Bridge.
 He was nominated for a Tony for playing Tateh in the original Broadway production of Ragtime.
 Other Broadway credits include The Tenth Man, The Heidi Chronicles, Twelve Angry Men, Piaf and Execution of Justice.

 Kirk Gostkowski ’05 is founder and artistic director of The Chain Theatre in Manhattan.
 The organization is dedicated to providing opportunities for underrepresented voices in New York’s arts community.